-The Office of Public Defender (OPD) in Churchill County is currently staffed with three employees which consist of two attorneys and one legal secretary.
-Additional staff may be hired as necessary.
+Churchill County has established the Office of Public Defender as a primary provider of indigent defense.
+That office is staffed with experienced and qualified attorneys who meet and exceed the applicable standards.
 Attorneys employed with the Office of Public Defender maintain a professional office space with a client conference area and meeting space.
-The recently remodeled office is located in the historic Senator Dodge House, at 85 North Taylor Street, Fallon, Nevada 89406.
+The office is currently located in the historic Senator Dodge House, at 85 North Taylor Street, Fallon, Nevada 89406.